Welcome to COT

 The COT is dedicated to encouraging young musicians through innovative educational programs.
 At our Instrument Petting Zoos, children enjoy a hands-on musical experience as they hold and play a variety of instruments.
 COT also plays a critical role in cultivating local and statewide musical talent by sponsoring an annual Young Artists' Competition.

 Rehearsals for the COT are held on Tuesdays from 7:00 to 9:30 PM at the Tucson Jewish Community Center, located at River Road and Dodge Blvd.
-The season runs from the end of August through mid-May.
+The season runs from the middle of August through mid-May.
 Rehearsals start on August 16.